ShurimasKitten/HomoclinicContinuation_COCO/README.md

 # Appendix

-## Appendix A: Detectino of codimension-two homoclinic bifurcations
+## Appendix A: Detection of codimension-two homoclinic bifurcations
 ```
       ▄▄▄▄▄    ▄▄▄▄▄
     ▄█▀▀▀▀▀█▄ ▄█▀▀▀▀█▄